dotnet/fsharp/docs/fsharp-core-notes.md

 in open source working) you may need to target a lower version of the language and a correspondingly earlier version of FSharp.Core.

+### The FSharp.Core used by a script depends on the tool processing the script

+If you run a script with `dotnet fsi` then the tool will decide which FSharp.Core is used, and which implementation assemblies are used.

+When editing a script, the editing tools will decide which FSharp.Core is referenced.

 ### FSharp.Core and static linking
 {:.no_toc}